Zurc/lasaldelavida/episodio5-learning.md

 ### 21 Feb 2020

-JS - turn object into array to use Arrar methods. example:
+JS - turn object into array to use Array methods. example:

 ```
 let salaries = {